TomFryers/activate/README.md

 - `Markdown`
 - `fitparse`
 - `requests`
+- `setuptools`

-`Flask` is also required for the server.
+`Flask` is also required to host an Activate server.

 Run `make` to build the app.

-Then, run `./app` to launch Activate, or `./setup.py install` to install it.
+Then, run `./app` to launch Activate, or `python setup.py install` to install it.

 ## Basic Usage